NISYSLAB/Emory-BMI-GSoC/README.md

 Furthermore, while we have a scanner utiliization computed in the backend, there is no integrated front-end to present the results elegantly.
 The created results are currently stored in CSV files and displayed through an Eaglescope (https://github.com/sharmalab/eaglescope) dashboard.
 The front-end can be improved with a better integration.

-**Present Status of the work:** DICOM tags are used to compute scanner utilization (https://github.com/Emory-HITI/Niffler/tree/dev/modules/suvpar and https://github.com/Emory-HITI/Niffler/tree/dev/modules/app-layer) in a prototype.
+**Current Status:** DICOM tags are used to compute scanner utilization (https://github.com/Emory-HITI/Niffler/tree/dev/modules/suvpar and https://github.com/Emory-HITI/Niffler/tree/dev/modules/app-layer) in a prototype.
 But using private tags, the computations can be made more accurate at series level - although they will be specific to the vendors.

 Computing scanner utilization from the DICOM images currently go as either:
 a) cold-extraction (retrieve images on-demand from the PACS to the research cluster) -> png-extraction (extract all the DICOM attributes from the images in a CSV file) -> suvpar (compute scanner utilization from the csv file and produce an output csv file, currently developed in python)